jundalisay/spblist/content/en/research/mao/quotations/chapter-04.md

 5. They should help to strengthen, and not discard or weaken, the leadership of the Communist Party.
 6. They should be beneficial, and not harmful, to international socialist unity and the unity of the peace-loving people of the world.

-Of these six criteria, the most important are:
+Of these 6 criteria, the most important are:
 - the socialist path
-- Party leadership.
+- Party leadership

 The question of suppressing counter-revolutionaries is one of a struggle between ourselves and the enemy, a contradiction between ourselves and the enemy.